Friday March 3rd, 2017

 12:00PM - LUNCHEON: The Annual State of Hispanic Small Businesses

-2:00PM - PRESENTATION: Startup Investing for the Little Guy
+2:00PM - PRESENTATION: Startup Investing for the Little Guy or Gal

 Access to capital continues to be the top issue for small businesses.
 Public and private lending opportunities are at times unreachable during the initial starting phase of a business.
 Equity crowdfunding is the new method of buying into startups and is the latest and hottest development in the broader field of crowdsourcing.
 Although community-based and mayor lending institutions continue to diversify their product, there is a movement of peer-to-peer lending that is gaining momentum among communities.
 DreamFunded.com and its co-founder and CEO are leading this movement among the Latino community.